Fellow-Consulting-AG/slate/source/index.html.md

 ### Classifier v2

-Upload and test direct the classification of a document
+You can upload and test the classification of a document.

 ```json